CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/data-restore.md

     Help → Support Desk → Restore → Restore Item Costing
 :::

-The Restore Item Details and Item Costing functions must be run in the following cases:

-- CompuTec ProcessForce is installed in a database that already contains Item Master Data before the add-on installation.
+Use these restore functions if:

+- The database contained **Item Master Data** before installing CompuTec ProcessForce.
-- Item Master Data records were created while CompuTec ProcessForce was not running.
+- Items were created while ProcessForce was inactive or not integrated.

 ### Restore Item Details

-Every time an Item Master Data record is created in SAP Business One, a corresponding Item Details record is generated in CompuTec ProcessForce.
-If this process does not occur (e.g., due to missing CompuTec ProcessForce integration at the time of creation), running Restore Item Details ensures synchronization.
+When a new Item Master Data record is created in SAP Business One, a corresponding Item Details record should appear in ProcessForce.
+If missing, run **Restore Item Details** to generate these records and ensure synchronization.

 ### Restore Item Costing

-When the Restore Item Costing function is executed, cost records are created for every item in each revision and cost category.
+Run this function to recreate cost records for every item across all revisions and cost categories.

-:::info
+:::info System Message
     Upon initiating an Item Costing restore, the following system message appears:

     ![System Message](./media/data-restore/item-costing-message.webp)

-    Note that by default, option No is marked.
+    By default, the **No** option is preselected.
 :::

+---

 ## Restore Resource Costing